oracle/odpi/doc/src/public_functions/dpiSodaDoc.rst

         uint32_t \*valueLength)

     Returns the key that uniquely identifies the document in the collection.
+    This value will be empty if no key was supplied when the document was created using :func:`dpiSodaDb_createDocument()`.

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **doc** [IN] -- a reference to the document from which the key is to be retrieved.
 If the reference is NULL or invalid an error is returned.

-    **value** [IN] -- a pointer to the document key, as a byte string in the encoding used for CHAR data, which will be populated upon successful completion of this function.
-The string returned will remain valid as long as a reference to the document is held.
+    **value** [OUT] -- a pointer to the document key, as a byte string in the encoding used for CHAR data, which will be populated upon successful completion of this function.
+The pointer returned will remain valid as long as a reference to the document is held.

     **valueLength** [OUT] -- a pointer to the length of the document key, in